JuliaLang/julia/doc/manual/performance-tips.rst

    Be certain before doing this.
 If the subscripts are ever out of bounds, you may suffer crashes or silent corruption.
 -  Write ``@simd`` in front of ``for`` loops that are amenable to vectorization.
+   **This feature is experimental** and could change or disappear in future versions of Julia.

 Here is an example with both forms of markup::